andrescovarrubias/andrescovarrubias/README.md

 ## Hey there! 🖐

-I'm Andrés, a Frontend/Fullstack in React focused on building clean, scalable interfaces.
+I'm Andrés, a Frontend/Fullstack developer focused on building clean, scalable interfaces, based in México.
-<br>Based in México.

 I build and design whatever I like and can imagine.
-One thing is for sure, if an idea pops
-<br>into my head, chances are I'll build it.
+One thing is for sure, if an idea pops into my head, chances are I'll build it.

 🧩 Tech Stack
 * Frontend: React, TypeScript, CSS